kmalakoff/knockback-todos-app/README.md

   )
 ```

-* **Note:** even if we can access the todos directly, we use "@collection_observable.collection()" to create a dependency on the collection observable so we get notified when it changes.
+* **Note:** even if we can easily access the todos directly, we use "@collection_observable.collection()" to create a dependency on the collection observable so we get notified when it changes.
+See the "Knockout Dependencies" section for an explanation.

 Todos - Knockback Complete